-Laura unwillingly turned back.
-The woman stared in disbelief somewhere over Laura’s right shoulder.
-As though a puppet, she found herself turning in her seat to follow the woman’s gaze.
+Laura unwittingly turned back to find the woman staring in disbelief somewhere over her right shoulder.
+As though a puppet, she turned in her seat to follow the direction of the woman’s gaze.

-However, it was in the face that this image of distinction had a startling contrast.
-It hardly was unpleasant to look at, Laura acknowledged with a womanly appreciation, however, it bore a brooding darkness that originated from those mesmerizing eyes and had an effect on the rest of his features.
-His face was long and cut sharply along the cheekbones and jaw where it came together to form a distinctive square and powerful chin that concealed the trace of a dimple.
-His intense features formed the hard and stern countenance he bore, and Laura knew instantly it had been a long time since it cracked a smile.
+However, his face was a startling contrast.
+Not that it was unpleasant to look at, Laura acknowledged with a womanly appreciation, however, there was a brooding darkness that emanated from those piercing eyes and tarnished the rest of his features that included sharp cheekbones and a distinctive square jaw.
+A powerful chin concealed the trace of a dimple.

-The agreeable nature and sunny disposition of his kin were nowhere to be found in the piercing set of hazel eyes inherited from his mother and shared with his brother.
+The agreeable nature and sunny disposition of his kin were nowhere to be found in the captivating set of hazel eyes inherited from his mother and shared with his brother.
 Dexter O’Reilly was not anything like his relations.
-There was a family resemblance, yes, but that was where it stopped.
+There was a family resemblance, yes, but that was where it ended.
 He certainly did not have the glowing personality his family possessed.

-He had been surveying the room when suddenly his dark eyes stopped in her direction.
-He caught and held her attention.
+He had been surveying the room when suddenly his dark eyes halted on Laura herself.
+He caught and held her gaze.
 A cold blank stare, which said absolutely nothing at all, held her spellbound.
-An unexpected jolt ricocheted along her pulse until it found its way to the vicinity of her chest.
+An unexpected jolt ricocheted through her pulse until it found its way to the vicinity of her chest.
 She made a silent gasp and blinked in astonishment.
 Finding herself incapable of looking away, she tilted her chin slightly and stared boldly back.

 Their eyes locked across the room of a hundred or more faces.
 The noise of the party dimmed to a murmur.
 The only hushed sound recognizable was her own hollow breathing.
-Time seemed to slip away as she sat there staring at a stranger who held her gaze completely captive.
+Time seemed to slip away as she sat there staring at a stranger, unable to look away.
 His dark features bore no hint of his thoughts.
 It struck Laura how unusual his expression was, like one she had never seen before.
 Almost lifeless and without human depth.

-Dexter O’Reilly broke the trance at last by jerking his head in the opposite direction and moved his lean form to follow.
-She blinked at the sudden laceration to their locked gaze, yet a shudder of relief.
-She watched him walk away only long enough to see him greet his mother.
-The woman smiled at him with pure love.
-He offered none in return.
+At last, Dexter O’Reilly jerked his head in the opposite direction and broke the trance, before turning and walking away.
+She blinked at the sudden laceration of their locked gazes, yet felt a shudder of relief.
+Unconsciously, she watched him long enough to see him approach his mother who offered him a warm smile.
+He had none in return.

 Laura turned back to the group around the table who were full of excitement about the latest arrival.
 Not wanting to be part of the gossip any longer, she excused herself while she went and retrieved a drink at the bar.
 Threading her way through the gathering of guests, she happened to notice Lydia and Harris O’Reilly talking to Norton Cameron.
 Their faces were solemn, no longer smiling and cheerful.
 Laura couldn’t help but blame the grim newcomer for their sudden gloominess.

-She ordered a ginger ale and then retraced her steps, dawdling as she went, in no rush to rejoin David and his group of friends.
-Stepping around a very large man too intent in his conversation with a slightly smaller man to realize he blocked her way, Laura stepped aside and right into someone’s path coming up behind her.
-The collision would have knocked her over had a set of hands not come up and steadied her.
-She glanced over her shoulder to realize the hands belonged to Dexter O’Reilly.
+She ordered a ginger ale before retracing her steps, dawdling as she went, in no rush to rejoin David and his group of friends.
+Stepping around a very large man too intent in his conversation with a slightly smaller man to realize he blocked her way, Laura collided into the path of someone coming up behind her.
+The impact would have knocked her over had a set of hands not come up and steadied her.
+She glanced over her shoulder to realize the hands belonged to none other than Dexter O’Reilly.
 Once again, their eyes locked.